 How do I know if I have gastroparesis?

 Diagnosis is by a doctor who will perform a physical exam and some tests.
 Tell your doctor about any medications you are taking.
 If the doctor suspects gastroparesis, a test to measure how fast the stomach empties is needed to confirm the diagnosis.

 How is gastroparesis treated?

-Treatments are aimed at managing symptoms over a long-term.
+Treatments are aimed at managing symptoms long term.
 This involves one or a combination of dietary and lifestyle measures, medications, and/or procedures that may include surgery.